 From this point on, the Ibrahimovic who took a heavy first touch is gone, and the Zlatan who recovered it has taken his place.

 Those Ajax players who might have previously called for the ball have realised there’s no need to even make a run, such is his clear determination to finish the job he hadn’t even immediately been aware of having started.

 His movement isn’t even especially subtle, yet it feels like his feet are calling out to the NAC defenders, telling them when they’re allowed to wave a leg.

 Of course when that moment arrives he’s already long gone, but that’s not enough to stop him beating the same player for a second time, as if holding a pendulum in front of his opponent’s face.

 • • • •

 Even with the final flourish, the moment at which you’re about to give a grudging nod and mutter “fair fucks” under your breath, he doesn’t even give you that luxury.

 Just as you’re preparing to applaud the burst beyond two trailing defenders and calm finish, he reminds us that he’s still not ready to score the goal we thought he was going to score.
-Even watching the goal back now, more than 13 years on, that last-minute drag back can come as a surprise.
+Even watching the goal back now, almost 20 years on, that last-minute drag back can come as a surprise.

 This may be in part because it’s not just unexpected but also unnecessary.
 The goal against England was extravagant but also, arguably, the most efficient route to goal from where he was stood.